 How to Get Credit For the First Time

-The best way for a beginner to get credit is to apply for a credit card targeted for people who are new to credit.
+Having an established bank relationship gives you a foot in the door, so to speak.
 If you already have a checking or savings account, check to see if your bank has a credit product meant for someone with limited credit history.
 The bank may offer a student or secured credit card or a credit builder loan.

-What to Watch Out For
+What to Watch For

 Don't be so eager to get started with credit that you make a mistake that hurts your chances of getting approved.
 Here are some things to keep in mind when you're applying for credit for the first time.